 - Ask the administration to pass the helmet at a football game (or a similar idea with other sports) with proceeds to benefit Standing Up to POTS.

-Speak with the manager at your favorite restaurant to see if they would be willing to donate 20% or more of their sales and invite your network for a night on the town.
+- Dine to donate.
+Speak with the manager at your favorite restaurant to see if they would be willing to donate 20% or more of their sales for a few hours one evening and invite your business and social network for a night on the town.
 Many chains and local restaurants are willing to donate a portion of their proceeds for certain hours on one day.
 It is a win for the restaurant, as your event may bring new customers to their establishment.

 Other ideas of events that you could organize: